-Question 11A Income
+Question 11A Income with tax deducted

-Did you receive any of these types of income with tax deducted between 1 April 2013 and 31 March 2014?
+Did you receive any of these types of income with tax deducted between 1 April 2015 and 31 March 2016?

-- salary or wages - a student allowance - any income-tested benefit-unemployment or sickness, transitional retirement, independent youth, domestic purposes, widow's, invalid's or emergency - accident compensation payments related to earnings - New Zealand Superannuation (NZ Super) either income-tested or non-income tested, or a veteran's pension - other pensions, annuities or superannuation (read "Pensions" on page 14) - shareholder-employee salary.
+- salary or wages - a student allowance - any income-tested benefit unemployment or sickness, transitional retirement, independent youth, domestic purposes, widow's, invalid's or emergency - accident compensation payments related to earnings - New Zealand Superannuation (NZ Super) either income-tested or non-income tested, or a veteran's pension - other pensions, annuities or superannuation (read "Pensions" on page 14) - shareholder-employee salary.